 In the year 2000, with the support of the Alliance of Early Childhood Professionals, the Native American Leaders’ Circle held a conference called In the Spirit of the Child in Mille Lacs, MN.
 Teachers along with Legislative, Tribal and community leaders came from around the state of Minnesota to discuss what were the community’s concerns for their children.

 The issues that were most acknowledged were the loss of language and a lack of curriculum for younger children.
 These then became the foci and motivating factors for the Native American Leaders’ Circle.
 The participants of the Leaders’ Circle decided that they were going to have language speakers in each of their respective early childhood classrooms.
 But, they needed financial support to do so.

 While the DOLRA members met, the members of the Leaders’ Circle cooked food.
 They would cook and the people would come.
-DOLRA then approached all of the Tribes and the Sate of Minnesota to have a resolution passed to support language work in Minnesota.
+DOLRA then approached all of the Tribes and the State of Minnesota to have a resolution passed to support language work in Minnesota.
 This bill was passed in 2006 with the help of language champion and then state representative Karen Clark.

 Then, in 2006, the Native American Leaders’ Circle began the Dakota and Ojibwe Immersion Program, Wicoie Nandagikendan.
 There were five classrooms, each associated with at least one of the Leaders’ Circle’s members.
-Of those sites, two are still in existence in collaboration with The Family Partnerships Four Directions Early Childhood program, Wicoie Nandagikendan has one Dakota full Immersion classroom and one Ojibwe full immersion classroom to date in 2021.
+Of those sites, one is still in existence in collaboration with The Family Partnerships Four Directions Early Childhood program, Wicoie Nandagikendan has one Dakota full Immersion classroom and one Ojibwe full immersion classroom to date in 2021.